Media Planning in the Age of Programmatic

 The addition of Internet to the traditional media mix often presents challenges for advertisers.
 This new and ever-changing form of advertising represents a sea change in the ways we approach planning and buying.
 To fully leverage the power of this new medium requires an evolution in how we think about and plan our media buys.

-Principles of Traditional Media Planning
+Traditional Media Planning

 There are some fundamental differences between traditional media and programmatic Internet media.
 These differences require a fundamentally different approach to planning and executing media buys.